-Progressive Insurance is a well-known name in auto insurance and with good reason.
-It is one of the largest auto insurers in the United States with over 10 million auto policies written.
-Progressive Insurance has been given an “A+” financial strength rating from insurance rating organization, A.M.
+Progressive Insurance is a well-known name in auto insurance—for good reason.
+It is one of the largest auto insurers in the U.S., with more than 10 million auto policies written and 18 million combined policies written for car, boat, home, motorcycle, and others.
+Progressive Insurance has been given an “A+” (Superior) financial strength rating from the insurance rating organization, A.M.
 Best.

 Snapshot Program Features

-Privacy of Personal Data
+Privacy of Personal Information